+One of the next tips to get your lazy horse to go forward is to make sure you change their exercise routine up.
 Routine comes very easily to most of us.
 We get up for school at the same time every day, we go to the barn on specific days of the week.
 We warm up our horses the same way and we ride for the same amount of time.
 BORING!

 Next time you mount up, mix it up.
 Instead of trotting around aimlessly for 10 minutes until your pony is warmed up, do 8 or 9 minutes of working walk and really ask him to engage.
 Next, go right into canter, then serpentines, then trot circles.

 Add in changes of speed within the gaits as well so you practice working trot, medium trot and collected trot.
 Change directions and speed a lot—try to surprise your horse and keep him thinking, since he doesn’t know what you’ll ask him for next.

 We know that doing the same thing over and over again is boring, and your pony feels the same!
 He gets tired of being drilled on the same flying lead change, dressage test or line of jumps.
 So how can you keep it fresh?
 Try a western saddle on your hunt seat horse; run a barrel pattern on your dressage pony or try some games with your horsemanship horse.